aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/_index.md

 Ready to extract working hours effortlessly?
 [Explore the tutorial](./working-hours/).

 ## Make Standard Calendar in Aspose.Tasks
 Enhance your project management capabilities by learning how to create a standard MS Project calendar in Java with Aspose.Tasks.
-This step-by-step tutorial ensures you can implement a standardized approach to your project timelines.
+This step‑by‑step tutorial ensures you can implement a standardized approach to your project timelines.

 Ready to create a standard calendar?
 [Check out the tutorial](./make-standard/).